intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Parameters:

-* `cells` list of RNNCells that will be composed in this order.
+* `cells` list of RNNCell that will be composed in this order.

 **Scala example:**
 ```scala